Nianna/hyphenator/README.md

 System.out.println(result.hyphenIndexes()); // prints [4]
 ```

-### Customizing minimum prefix and suffix lengths
+### Customizing hyphenation
-To customize minimum prefix and suffix length pass custom _HyphenatorProperties_ when creating _Hyphenator_ instance.
+To skip some hyphens you can specify the following properties while creating _Hyphenator_ instance.
+ * minLeadingLength (default: 2) - hyphen can be placed only after first _minLeadingLength_ characters
+ * minTrailingLength (default: 2) - hyphen can be placed only before last _minTrailingLength_ characters

 ```
 List<String> patterns = ... // load the patterns from hyph dictionary file
 HyphenatorProperties properties = new HyphenatorProperties(3, 4);